lucale1114/rps-server/README.md

   * Add the user to the management realm.
   * Respond no when asked if the user user should be used to connect to another AS process.
 * Start the server.
 * Find the standalone deployment directory
-* Git clone project
+* clone this project
 * Change the property "server-dist" in server/build.xml to the standalone deployment directory

 ## Steps to build the project

-## Build the server in Eclipsee
+### Build the server in Eclipsee

 * Import project in Eclipse.
 * Right click on build.xml file in server and choose run as java application.

-## Run the project in Eclipse
+## Run the project in Eclipset

 * Right click on App.java and run as java application.

+## Run the project from the command line

+* cd client
+* ant BuildAll
+* ant run

 # Play the game!